davidxmoody/davidxmoody.com/_drafts/creating-a-style-for-this-blog.md

 ## Colours

 I did want my own colour scheme though.
-Alas, choosing a colour scheme is no simple task either.
+Alas, choosing a colour scheme is no simple task.
 I used the excellent website [paletton.com](http://www.paletton.com/) to choose [this colour scheme](http://www.paletton.com/#uid=1000u0kleqtbzEKgVuIpcmGtdhZ) from the presets.

 I copy-pasted the RGB codes into my Sass variables.
 This way, I can change my colour scheme very easily (as long as I don't want to go beyond a simple monochromatic scheme).